richie48/Mt5-pi-setup/README.md

     WINEDLLPATH=/opt/wine-stable/lib64/wine/x86_64-unix WINEPREFIX=~/.mt5 wine64 mt5setup.exe
     ```
     we would need to do some button clicking on the GUI now displayed in VNC viewer to complete the installation.
 Once done, we should find our MT5 application installed at `/opt/amd64-bookworm/.mt5/drive_c/Program\ Files/`
 13. We no longer need to interact with our GUI and therefore can resolve to using a virtual display when running MT5 forward.
-We can install a lightweight display server in our chroot jail which we would be runnning before launching MT5.
+We can install a lightweight display server in our chroot jail, which we would be runnning before launching MT5.
     ```
     sudo apt install xvfb
     Xvfb :1 -screen 0 1024x768x24 &
     export DISPLAY=:1
-14. Now we have MT5 installed and running, we want to be able to interact with MT5 from within a python script.
-For this we would need [python_metatrader5](https://www.mql5.com/en/docs/python_metatrader5), which serves as a remote control for mt5.
+14. Now we have MT5 installed and running, we want to be able to interact with MT5 from within a Python script.
+For this, we would need [python_metatrader5](https://www.mql5.com/en/docs/python_metatrader5), which serves as a remote control for MT5.
 This does not run outside of Windows.
 To work around this, we would be installing Python for Windows within `Wine Shell`, then we would be able to install python_metatrader5 in the shell.
 I noticed that all the python3.13 installers were 32-bit, which made it difficult to install my 64-bit Python executable.
 The alternative was to install [Windows embeddable package (64-bit)](https://www.python.org/ftp/python/3.13.5/python-3.13.5-embed-amd64.zip).
     ```
     mkdir -p ~/.mt5/drive_c/python313-embed
     unzip python-3.13.5-embed-amd64.zip -d ~/.mt5/drive_c/python313-embed
     ```
-    we can confirm python is now working in our wine shell
+    We can confirm Python is now working in our Wine shell
     ```
     WINEDLLPATH=/opt/wine-stable/lib64/wine/x86_64-unix WINEPREFIX=~/.mt5 wine64 cmd
     C:\python313-embed\python.exe --version
     # We should see "Python 3.13.0"
-15. Because this is a lightweight version of Python we do not get pip as part of the embedded Python package.
+15. Because this is a lightweight version of Python, we do not get pip as part of the embedded Python package.
 We would have to install pip in another step.
-We need this so we can install all the packages needed to remotely control mt5.
+We need this so we can install all the packages needed to remotely control MT5.
+To install pip, download [get-pip.py](https://bootstrap.pypa.io/get-pip.py) in my chroot jail.
+Then copy into the .mt5 prefix, so it can be accessed from within the Wine shell.
+We should also uncomment `import site` from `python312._pth` in the `~/.mt5/drive_c/python313-embed` folder.
+Now we can run the command to install pip in Wine shell
+    ```
+    C:\python313-embed\python.exe C:\python313-embed\get-pip.py
+    # We can confirm pip is installed
+    C:\python3.13-embed\python.exe -m pip
+    ```

 ## Alternative solution
 * A more stable alternative solution for setting up MT5 for Raspberry Pi is to create a Windows virtual machine on the pi, and then install mt5 on this virtual machine.
 Then we have to trigger actions on mt5 in the present setup from a task running on the Pi to the task running on the Windows virtual machine by creating an application programming interface(API).
 Our Windows virtual machine is treated as a separate kernel, and therefore, we do not have any direct way to trigger a task from the physical machine kernel to the virtual machine kernel.
 To do this, we would need an operating system emulator like qemu, a VM manager like virt-manager etc. We would also need to download a Windows ISO, which we would install into a setup and booted Windows VM created by qemu in this case.
 Although more stable, this approach required more effort than the present setup, since mt5 usage is light, we don't expect to run into bottlenecks with the picked setup.